Adding Workstation Nodes to a Windows HPC Cluster

 This guide contains the following sections:

-Requirements for Adding Workstation Nodes in Windows HPC Server 2008 R2
+Requirements for Adding Workstation Nodes with Microsoft HPC Pack

-Steps for Adding Workstation Nodes in Windows HPC Server 2008 R2
+Steps for Adding Workstation Nodes to a Windows HPC Cluster

 Appendix 1: Cluster Network Topologies for Workstation Nodes